 OData for developers

 ALM Octane supports OData (Open Data Protocol), the OASIS REST-based standard for accessing data.
 You can use OData to extend and improve reporting capabilities, above and beyond the functionality provided by ALM Octane dashboard widgets.
-This topic provides instructions for working with OData and ALM Octane.

 This overview describes the use cases for developers to use the OData standard to access ALM Octane.